rarebreed/khadga/vision/README.md

   - An area for chat, including who is in the room
 - Blogging section
 - Shared documents
-- WebGl for interactive map
+- Tensorflow.js layer application and modeling for facial recognition
+- Tensorflow.js layer application and modeling for chat classification

 This web app should use as much web assembly (via rust) as possible.